leoneperdigao/springboot-microservice/README.md

 Luckily we have a Gradle Plugin that can directly create the Docker Image of the Business Application (in our case our restful web service).

-$>./gradlew distDocker
+$>./gradlew buildDocker

 We can now check if this image (leoneperdigao/springboot-microservice) is created as part of this build.
 Note the name comes from build.gradle file

 The next step is to take this image and run it.
 Note you can push this image to docker hub private repository which the devops team can then take to put it on a production server.

-$>docker run -p 8080:8080 leoneperdigao/springboot-microservice
+$>docker run -p 8080:8080 leoneperdigao/springboot-microservice:0.1.0

 * -p is to map port 8080 from the container to the host machine (in this case boot2docker machine on mac)
 * leoneperdigao/springboot-microservice is the image we want to run